jalder/mdb_isready/README.md

 Sure, why not.
 We have this too.
 Turns out, this is the smallest of the container image builds so far.
 Just shy of 10MB.

+### C-Diet Implementation

+An exploration in bit-banging or forcing BSON like db.hello() network communication with a MongoDB service.
+No auth, no TLS support, but very small container image currently under 1MB uncompressed.

 ## Example Usage